DallanQ/sagrada/QA.md

 > Concerning placing dice, for example when there are 2 players, often only one dice would be left at the end of the turn - so it goes on the round track.
 But what if there are two left?
 Should the dice placed on the track be chosen randomly?
 Because there are two tools that are connected to those dices.
 One that allows you to move dice of the same colour as the one on the track (which one of multiple left from last round should count?) and the other which lets you take any dice from the track.

-From page 4 of the rulebook: It state that all remaining dice are placed on the Round Track, covering the number space for the just completed round.
-If multiple dice remain (due to players skipping a draft action) these do not cover additional number spaces.
+From page 4 of the rulebook: It state that "all remaining dice are placed on the Round Track, covering the number space for the just completed round.
+If multiple dice remain (due to players skipping a draft action) these do not cover additional number spaces."
 Normally, you should only have one die left after everyone has taken their turn regardless of the player count.
 The only reason you would have more is that, if a player, for any or some reason was unable to place a die/dice.
 As noted above, all remaining dice go onto the round track.
 Just put the extra(s) above or below the normal one for the round.
 For the purpose of tools, all of the dice on the round track would count.

 > How about the solo variant?
 Will all unused dices from each turn counts to the points you have to beat?
 (Which means at least 20 various dice?) - Is it even possible to win?

+From page 4 of the rulebook: It state that "all remaining dice are placed on the Round Track, covering the number space for the just completed round.
+If multiple dice remain (due to players skipping a draft action) these do not cover additional number spaces."
-The same rulebook is true for the solo mode - all of the unplayed dice count.
+All of the unplayed dice count.
 And if player have been unable to play an additional 10 dice then the player will likely lose.
 And yes, player have to play against at least 20 dice.
 As sometimes it can be brutal.

 [round-track-match](https://boardgamegeek.com/thread/2718459/round-track-match)